A raccoon primer for the city dweller (c) 2010-2018 Frania Shelley-Grielen

 develop avoidance patterns of behavior and will evade hunter and “coon” dog through

 streams and tree tops.
-“Treeing” a raccoon is isolating the animal in a tree from which
+“Treeing” a raccoon is isolating the animal in a tree from which it

-and not collected as well as eating muskrats caught in hunter’s traps.
+collected as well as eating muskrats caught in hunter’s traps.

 The raccoon’s opportunist nature is not limited to dinner opportunities.
-When it comes
+When it comes to

-removing the animals from private property is highly advised.
+from private property is highly advised.